dodopayments/dodo-adapters/packages/nextjs/README.md

     environment: (Optional) Set to "test_mode" for testing, or omit/set to "live_mode" for production.

-    type: (Optional) Set to "static" for GET/static checkout, "dynamic" for POST/dynamic checkout.
-Defaults to "static".
+    type: (Optional) Set to "static" for GET/static checkout, "dynamic" for POST/dynamic checkout, or "session" for POST/checkout sessions.

 Static Checkout (GET) Query Parameters: